Stephen Charney Vladeck Junior Faculty Fellowship

 The Stephen Charney Vladeck Junior Faculty Fellowship assists junior NYU faculty in launching or completing substantial research in social justice, healthcare, labor law, labor history, and/or individual rights.
 The major emphasis of the research should be on urban problems.
 While the Selection Committee is particularly interested in work focused on New York City, it is not a requirement for consideration.
 The Fellowship is offered in honor of Stephen Charney Vladeck, who devoted his life to issues of labor, healthcare, social justice, and individual rights.

 Each Fellow receives a one-time, non-renewable allocation of research funds in the amount of $26,000.
-The Fellow must submit a brief final report that outlines the project's status and provides a detailed reconciliation of the spending of the funds by August 31, 2018.
+The Fellow must submit a brief final report that outlines the project's status and provides a detailed reconciliation of the spending of the funds one year after the allocation.

 Applicants must be full-time, tenure-track faculty members with the rank of assistant professor or above who have completed at least one year and no more than four years of full-time teaching (or its equivalent) at NYU.